 If you’re looking for recommendations, I really enjoy Barre Belle studio in Forest Hill, Elle Fitness on King West and 889 Community in Yorkville!
 Also great workouts can be found at Barre3 and BOLO Body Love (the one bootcamp I went to almost killed me).

 Anyone who knows me knows that I am incapable of not trading or thrifting clothing.
-If you want the whole lowdown on trading in the city, head over to my post on Bunz.
+If you want the whole lowdown on trading in Toronto, head over to my post on Bunz.
 I’m going to save the bulk of my sermon on how much I love thrift stores for a whole other post (as well on how you can thrift successfully in Toronto!) but for now I leave you with my top three recommendations on where to go:

 - Common Sort for curated brand-name + vintage pieces.
 They also buy your clothing and accessories and I live dangerously close to their Annex location.